-This program is also used to create an initial state.
-In practice, we usually reuse an old initial state, and modify it using newstart.
+When working with the generic model, it is common to start with simple initial conditions (e.g., isothermal, motionless atmosphere).
+For this we create an initial state using newstart.
+In practice, we usually take an old initial state, and simply modify it.

-Like the GCM, program newstart must be compiled (using the makegcm script) to the required grid resolution.
+Like the GCM, the program newstart must be compiled (using the makegem script) to the required grid resolution.
 For example:

+'''

-makegcm -d 64x48x25 -p mars newstart
+makegcm -d 32x32x20 -p std newstart

+'''